cvxgrp/a2dr/README.md

 It is an implementation of type-II Anderson accelerated Douglas-Rachford splitting, based on our paper [A. Fu, J. Zhang, and S. Boyd (2019)](http://www.stanford.edu/~boyd/papers/a2dr.html).

 ### Installation

 To install using pip (recommended), run:
 ```console
 pip install a2dr
 ```
-To install `a2dr` from source, first make sure that you have [setuptools](https://github.com/pypa/setuptools) and [nose](https://nose.readthedocs.io/en/latest/) installed.
+To install `a2dr` from source, first make sure that you have [setuptools](https://github.com/pypa/setuptools) installed.
 Then follow the steps below:

 1. Clone the [`a2dr` git repository](https://github.com/cvxgrp/a2dr).
 2. Navigate to the top-level of the cloned directory and run: